 The two underground caverns are surprisingly big, pretty fantastic and not at all scary for kids.
 Tiny Traveler, 5YO when we visited, was impressed with all the stalactites growing from the ceilings, and calcite rock forms piled in the crystal clear pools.

 Each cave is cool in different ways and you can’t go wrong with either one.
-In retrospect we didn’t think it was necessary to visit both, especially given the $35 combination ticker (or $24 each).
-Kids tickets are $10 for one cave ($12 for two) and free for those under 5YO).
+In retrospect we didn’t think it was necessary to visit both, especially given the pricey combination ticket (it’s free for those under 5YO).
 This is verymuch an all-ages activity, teens, tweens and kids can all appreciate and enjoy it on their own level

 You can only see the caves by guided tour.
 Plan on about 2 hours or less for a visit, depending in how long you wait for your tour to start and whether you see one or both caves.

 Getting There: The caves are a 10-minute drive from St. George’s.
 If you don’t mind a leisurely journey you can ask in the tourist office near the town square for details on taking the bus.
-If you’re tight on time or just want to beat the crowds, you can take a cab (but with gas prices topping $8/gallon, you can believe cabs are pricey).
+If you’re tight on time or just want to beat the crowds, you can book a tour or take a cab (but cabs are pricey, especially when gas prices are high).